gotthardp/python-mercuryapi/README.md

 ```

 #### reader.write_tag_mem(*bank*, *address*, *data*, *epc_target=None*)
 Writes bytes to the memory bank of a tag.
+Returns *True* upon success, or
+*False* if no tag was found.
+Upon failure an exception is raised.

 For example:
 ```python